BurhanRajkot/agentic-ai/README.md

 Agentic AI is a **smart AI assistant** that can perform various file operations, execute scripts, and even modify code files—all safely within a project’s working directory.

 ---
+## I have pushed the env by error and that key has been deactivated so please add your own key and use that.

+## Pushing the env was a rookie error so yes i have removed it from further commits but some damange has been done so again that KEY does not WORK.

 ## **Features**